 Social policies sometimes seek to reinforce the normal family, by rewarding normal conduct or penalising "deviant" (non-normal) circumstances.
 Rewards include subsidies for married dependants and children; penalties include requirements to support one's family, and legal and financial deterrents to divorce.
 At the same time, the assumption that couples live more cheaply than single people may lead to two single people getting greater support: cohabitation rules, treating people living together as if they were married, are used to ensure equity with married couples.

-The rise in single parenthood is mainly based on three factors:
+The rise in lone parenthood is mainly based on three factors:

 There is no reason to attribute the rise to teenage motherhood (which, like other forms of motherhood, has tended to fall).

-The position of single parents who receive social benefits has been controversial.
+The position of lone parents who receive social benefits has been controversial.
 The liberal individualist position is that if people choose to have children it's then up to them to look after their family.
 The collectivist position, and to a large extent the dominant position in continental Europe, is that children are other people's business as well.
 There is also a strong body of opinion which considers that the interests of the children override any moral concerns about the status of the parents.

 Teenage pregnancy was the norm in previous generations, but it has become more common for women to delay childbearing.
 The reasons for the delay, and for falling birthrates, include

 Teenage pregnancy is highest when these factors do not apply to the same degree, and particularly when young women do not have educational and career opportunities.
 The difference between outcomes for those who have those opportunities and those who do not largely accounts for the apparent association of some social problems with teenage pregnancy.